samyakpadwekar/Java_backend/Spring boot/Readme.md

 ```
 In this example, MyConfiguration is marked as a configuration class, and it defines a bean named myBean using the @Bean annotation.

-2. *@EnableAutoConfiguration* Annotation:
+5. *@EnableAutoConfiguration* :
 - The @EnableAutoConfiguration annotation is a Spring Boot-specific annotation that enables Spring Boot's auto-configuration feature.
-- Use: It automatically configures various components and settings based on the project's dependencies, reducing manual configuration efforts.
+- It automatically configures various components and settings based on the project's dependencies, reducing manual configuration efforts.
-- Why it's required: Spring Boot's auto-configuration simplifies the setup of a Spring Boot application by providing sensible defaults.
+- Spring Boot's auto-configuration simplifies the setup of a Spring Boot application by providing sensible defaults.
 Without it, you would need to configure many components manually.
 ```
 import org.springframework.boot.SpringApplication;
 import org.springframework.boot.autoconfigure.EnableAutoConfiguration;